 Orders are being taken for bulk frozen American elderberries from all customers.
 We have black S. nigra canadensis berries from the Midwest available.
-Beginning in September 2023, we should have up to 70,000 lb. bulk frozen in 4 gal. pails available for sale - both certified organic and sustainably grown in the USA, native S. nigra canadensis berries.
-Contact Chris Patton first by email: info@midwest-elderberry.coop, or then by phone, preferably between 9am-5pm Central Time 612-418-4624.
+With this fall’s harvest we should have over 100,000 lb. total of 2023 harvest (discounted) and 2024 harvest American elderberries (S. nigra canadensis).
+Both are packed bulk frozen in 4 gal. pails available for sale - mostly certified organic with some thousands of pounds that are sustainably grown in the USA. (minimum order 600 lb.
+Please go to Small Order page for less than 600 lb.)

 Prices for certified organic frozen American elderberries: